Mozilla Commit Access Policy

 Requirements: one voucher - any Mozilla code module owner

-This access allows one to check in to everywhere in any SCM (CVS, Hg, SVN, Bzr or Git) except the core product code in Hg and the exceptions listed above.
+This access allows one to check in to everywhere in any SCM (Hg or Git) except the core product code in Hg and the exceptions listed above.

 Level 3 - Core Product Access

-Requirements: two vouchers - module owners or peers of code stored at this level
+Requirements: two vouchers - module owners or peers of code stored at this level, or owners or peers of the "Tree Sheriffs" module

-This permission gives access to check into any tree from which executable code becomes part of our core products - Firefox, Fennec and Thunderbird.
-To put it another way, the unifying factor is that it should not be possible to break core product tinderboxes unless you have this access.
+This permission gives access to check into any tree from which executable code becomes part of our core products - Firefox, GeckoView and Thunderbird.
 This is fundamentally a statement of trust in and familiarity with an individual, and so access to one such tree gives access to all such trees, although social controls may prevent people checking in to certain ones.
-(Peers can vouch because the number of modules at this level is smaller, and because if you are working only in a single area of the code, there may not be multiple module owners familiar with your work.)

-People with this access may not actually be working on Firefox, Fennec or Thunderbird, but their ability to affect them means that the level of trust and familarity required for access are higher.
+People with this access may not actually be working on Firefox, GeckoView or Thunderbird, but their ability to affect them means that the level of trust and familarity required for access are higher.

 The repositories which fall in this category are: